Solve/Next

 Who Should Attend

-For the leader who keeps
+For the leader who keeps asking the question

-room is not authorised to answer.
+the room is not authorized to answer.

 You should attend if

-• You are ready to work in the field, in live conversation with people whose challenges are real—not in a classroom discussing hypothetical cases
+• You are ready to work in the field, in live conversation with people whose challenges are real—not in a classroom discussing hypothetical cases.

 You should consider waiting if